A guide to configuring a private container registry for your truss

 Get an AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY from the AWS dashboard

 Add these as secrets in Baseten.
-These should be named
+These should be named aws_access_key_id

-respectively. -
+respectively.

-Choose the
+Choose the AWS_IAM

 authentication method when setting up your Truss.
-Theconfig.yaml
+The config.yaml

 file should look something like this: